GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 You must also add the other fields, e.g. the lower and upper limits.

-A script that has been edited to replace SF-VALUE with SF-ADJUSTMENT will remain compatible with GIMP 2.
+A script that has been edited to replace SF-VALUE with SF-ADJUSTMENT will remain compatible with LIGMA 2.

 Example: